gazay/talks/README.md

 ### Configuration

-You can configure default voices and messages for `talks` with `~/.talksrc` file.
+You can configure default voices and messages for `talks` with `~/.talksrc` file or with `your_project/.talksrc` file.
 It should be written in YAML format:

 `~/.talksrc`
 ```yml